fragile-credences/fragile-credences.github.io/about.md

 I think credal resilience is practically and philosophically useful concept.
 It's a part of orthodox Bayesian epistemology that doesn't get enough love -- what better name for a weblog?

-Since this blog is expected to contain its fair share of speculation, the name also serves as a convenient cop-out.
-Look, I said they were fragile!
-It may be a cryptic term of art, but it's right there on the top of every page.
-Hence if you believe anything you read here, that's totally on you.
+The title also has two closely related meanings.
+First, it serves as a disclaimer and/or cop-out: 'Look, I said they were fragile!'.
+I'm likely to opine on topics I've just learned about and spent 2 hours researching.
+Honestly, you should probably read a book instead.

-Finally, I also like that the name can be read as a reminder not to let my beliefs ossify into overconfience.
-Past generations confidently believed falsehoods, we live in a complex world, and smart people disagree with me -- all of this should make my beliefs less resilient.
+Second, it can be read as a reminder not to let my beliefs ossify into overconfience.
+Past generations confidently believed falsehoods.
+Plenty of intelligent people disagree with me.
+My brain is a flawed reasoner.
+My credences _should_ be fragile.

 ### Pages that do not talk about themselves
 Some pages on this blog, such as this one, talk about themselves.
 For a list of pages that don't talk about themselves, see [here](/list-of-pages-that-do-not-talk-about-themselves).